Klaus Heymann: Hong Kong

+Naxos

 In 1987, Heymann founded the Naxos label, with the goal of selling budget-priced classical CDs.
 His goal was to sell CDs at the same price as LPs, or roughly one-third of the price of CDs at the time.
 At first, he was acquiring digital recordings from a German company.
 Then, Naxos began developing its catalog with young or unknown artists and orchestras.
 Heymann assumed the Naxos catalog would not cover more than fifty releases, thinking that the major labels would begin competing in the same sector, but given the success of the label, the company went on to become a full-fledged classical label covering a wide range of music.

 Over the years, Heymann led the label to not only record the standard classical repertoire, but also to focus on works that were not often recorded, or not at all.
 The company is "still filling gaps in the repertoire."

-Heymann was one of the early proponents of digital music, and led Naxos to put its entire catalog on-line for streaming in 1996 via hnh.com that became naxos.com.
+Heymann was one of the early proponents of digital music and led Naxos to put its entire catalog online for streaming in 1996 via hnh.com that became naxos.com.
 In 2002, he launched the Naxos Music Library, essentially used by educational institutions and libraries.
 In 2007, Heymann stated that "the label was positioned to survive and prosper without selling CDs," and that "revenue from other sources is now big enough to let us not only survive but lead a healthy, profitable existence."
 He also created distribution companies in most major music markets to distribute Naxos recordings, and the group of companies is now a major distributor of classical recordings and classical music DVDs around the world, including those of Warner Classics and Sony.

 Heymann claimed, in a 2007 interview with Stereophile Magazine, that he was only just making a "decent return" from the more than $80 million he invested in the company, "thanks to the advent of digital platforms."
 He sees the future of the classical music market as a mix of CDs, downloads and streaming: "Whether physical product will be a half of today or a third of today, nobody knows.
 There will also be downloads, and all kinds of subscription things.
 Our streaming classical-music library right now is by far the most successful in our field, and the most profitable for us and for the labels.
 But there may be others that mix paid and unpaid streaming."

 Heymann's strategy is to be "the last man standing in terms of distributing classical music in physical form."